ktmeaton/NCBImeta/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request!

+## Community

+GitHub not your style?
+Join the [NCBImeta Slack Group](https://join.slack.com/t/ncbimeta/shared_invite/zt-crbtn51t-bdQKeBqz6Nkmj~hgU8ZZFA) to see release alerts, chat with other users, and get insider perspective on development.

 ## Citation